-The Excel RANDBETWEEN function returns a random integer between given numbers.
-RANDBETWEEN recalculates when a worksheet is opened or changed.
+The RANDBETWEEN function returns a random integer between two numbers.
+The result from RANDBETWEEN is automatic, and a new random number will be recalculated each time a worksheet is opened or changed.

-To generate a set of random integers in multiple cells, select the cells, enter the RANDBETWEEN function, and press control + enter.
+To generate multiple random numbers in multiple cells, select the target cells, enter the RANDBETWEEN function, and press control + enter to enter the same formula in all cells at once.

 The RANDBETWEEN function takes two numbers, a bottom and top number, and generates a random integer in between.
 Dates in Excel are serial numbers, so you can use the DATE function to create the lower number and the...